LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

       :c:type:`CVSpilsSetPrecSolveFnBS` is now deprecated.

-.. c:function:: int CVodeSetEpsLinB(void * cvode_mem, int which, realtype eplifacB)
+.. c:function:: int CVodeSetEpsLinB(void * cvode_mem, int which, sunrealtype eplifacB)

    The function :c:func:`CVodeSetEpsLinB` specifies the factor by  which the Krylov linear solver's convergence test constant is reduced  from the